-Entertainment: A world filled with punchlines: A Snob Talk Feat.
+Entertainment: A world filled with punchlines: A Snob Talk feat.
 Donnell Rawlings

 Finally, what song would you have played at your funeral?

 Catch the incredible Donnell Rawlings, along with Dave Merheje, Robby Hoffman, Anthony DeVito, Rafi Bastos, and host Cristela Alonzo at The Ethnic Show.
 The show runs from July 10th until the 25th at Club Soda and MTELUS.
-Rawlings is also perfoming his one man show; 2Soon on July 26-27 at Cafe Cleopatra.
+Rawlings is also performing his one-man show, 2Soon, on July 26-27 at Cafe Cleopatra.
 Tickets are selling quickly at hahaha.com.
 Don't miss it!

 Gianni Fiasche lives and breathes all that is entertainment.
 Since a very young age he has been a film and music enthusiast.
 Gianni watches and reviews over 200 films a year, attends hundreds of concerts, and loves listening to old and new music.
 When he isn’t doing these activities, you’ll find him spending quality time with family and friends.
 You can follow him on Instagram as @snobreviews.